dawnstar63/nagisaariza-website/language-en/theory.md

 <br>

 For students preparing to apply to conservatories and pre-colleges, musicians embarking on professional careers, and those for whom piano is not their main instrument, there are lessons covering music theory, dictation, solfege, and more.
-Short-term lessons before auditions are also offered.
-Please don't hesitate to contact me for more information.
+Short-term lessons are offered to music school/conservatory students before auditions and competitions.
+Please don’t hesitate to contact me for more information.